 Check if Your Email Address has been BreachedYou can go and check whether your email address has been breached by going to our Free Data Breach Checker.
 This shows people whether their email addresses had been involved in a data breach.

 Contact Your Credit Card Company or BankIf your card details have been accessed during the data breach, you should contact your bank or credit card provider to let them know.
 You should also keep checking your statements and highlight anything that looks suspicious on your account.

 These are a few simple ways to help protect yourself after your personal data has been breached or stolen, but you may not know that you could also make a compensation claim if a company or organisation has lost, been hacked or misused your personal data.

-You don’t need to have suffered a financial loss or emotional distress to make a Data Breach Claim.
-When an organisation or business breaches any part of the Data Protection Act 2018 or GDPR that results in a privacy violation, you can make a claim for compensation.
+You don’t need to have suffered a financial loss or emotional distress to make a Data Breach Claim for compensation.
+When an organisation or business breaches any part of the Data Protection Act 2018 or GDPR that results in a privacy violation, you can make a claim.